bbauska/UC-Davis-JS-Basics/readme.md

   alt="Visual Studio startup screen." />
 </p>

-<p>It's important with Visual Studio Code that before you do anything else, you save your
+<p>It&apos;s important with Visual Studio Code that before you do anything else, you save your
 file.
-That way it knows what type of file you're working with.
-I'm going to choose file save as, and I'm going to just save this as "myfile.hml".
-I'm going to save an HTML file, to begin with on my desktop.
+That way it knows what type of file you&apos;re working with.
+I&apos;m going to choose file save as, and I&apos;m going to just save this as "myfile.hml".
+I&apos;m going to save an HTML file, to begin with on my desktop.
 Once I have an HTML file, then I can get the basic HTML structure by holding down "Shift", pressing an exclamation point, and then pressing "Tab" and that will give me the basic structure for my page.</p>